aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 ![[tfcicd-tfsetup.png]](images/tfcicd-tfsetup.png)

-#### Configuring SDLC roles for use with standalone Gitlab system
+#### Configuring SDLC roles for use with standalone GitLab system

-This section details the steps necessary to deploy when using an internal standalone Gitlab instance.
+This section details the steps necessary to deploy when using an internal standalone GitLab instance.
 If using OIDC, it can be skipped.

-If this solution is being used with a standalone version of Gitlab, it is assumed that there is already an existing devops account configured for use that takes the place of the account configured from the devops_account section.
-Work with your Gitlab admins to get the arn of that role and add it in place of the DEVOPS_ROLE_ARN in the SDLC instructions.
-There might be additional configuration (i.e. conditions) that are necessary to add to the assume role policy so that it will work within your environment.
+If this solution is being used with a standalone version of GitLab, it is assumed that there is already an existing devops account configured for use that takes the place of the account configured from the devops_account section.
+Work with your GitLab admins to get the arn of that role and add it in place of the DEVOPS_ROLE_ARN in the SDLC instructions.
+There might be additional configurations (i.e. conditions) that are necessary to add to the assume role policy so that it will work within your environment.

-We still need to create the Gitlab variables as specified from the OIDC section above, however we will only need some of the variables which include the roles to assume in the SDLC accounts and the default region:
+We still need to create the GitLab variables as specified in the OIDC section above, however, we will only need some of the variables which include the roles to assume in the SDLC accounts and the default region:

 ![[tfcicd-gitlab-onprem.png]](images/tfcicd-gitlab-onprem.png)

-##### Additional Resources about OIDC and Gitlab
+##### Additional Resources about OIDC and GitLab

-This youtube link is a great video on securing Gitlab CI/CD with OIDC https://www.youtube.com/watch?v=xWQGADDVn8g
+This Youtube link is a great video on securing GitLab CI/CD with OIDC https://www.youtube.com/watch?v=xWQGADDVn8g

-The section on using OIDC with Gitlab is a modified version of the content located in this blog.
+The section on using OIDC with GitLab is a modified version of the content located in this blog.
 Please check it out. - https://aws.amazon.com/blogs/apn/setting-up-openid-connect-with-gitlab-ci-cd-to-provide-secure-access-to-environments-in-aws-accounts/

 # Section 3 - Running Pipelines
-#### Running Gitlab Pipelines
+#### Running GitLab Pipelines

-- We now have functional permissions connecting Gitlab and AWS and can begin to deploy the Amazon Connect instance.
+- We now have functional permissions connecting GitLab and AWS and can begin to deploy the Amazon Connect instance.
-- If you wish to follow a standard SDLC deployment using develop, stage, and main branches, Create a new develop branch
+- If you wish to follow a standard SDLC deployment using develop, stage, and main branches, Create a new develop branch.
--
 ```cli
 git checkout -b develop
 ```
-- Otherwise just continue on the main branch.
+- Otherwise, just continue on the main branch.
 - Navigate to the .gitlab-ci.yaml file in the root directory and comment out the assume role section and uncomment the remainder of gitlab-ci.yaml file.
 - Add the files, commit them, and perform a git push up to the repo.```